The absolutely Koszul and Backelin-Roos properties for spaces of quadrics of small codimension: Non-Koszul quadratic -algebras with

 The sequence $\{b_i\}$ satisfies $b_0=1$, $b_1-2b_0=1$, $b_2-2b_1=0$ and $b_{i+3}-2b_{i+2}+2b_i=0$ for all $i\ge 0$.
 We have thus $b_1=3$, $b_2=6$, $b_3=10$, $b_4=14$, $b_5=16$, $b_6=12$ and $b_7=-4$.
 The last equality is a contradiction. \end{proof}

 We are now ready to prove the Main Theorem, as stated in the introduction.

 \begin{proof}[Proof of Main Theorem.]
-Assume $R$ is a standard graded $\kk$-algebra with $\dim_{\kk}R_2\le 3$.
-We first prove the following statement: There exists a surjective Golod homomorphism $P\to R$ with $P$ a complete intersection of codimension $3$.
+Assume $R$ is a standard graded quadratic $\kk$-algebra with $\dim_{\kk}R_2\le 3$.
+We first prove the following statement: If $\kk$ is algebraically closed, there exists a surjective Golod homomorphism $P\to R$ with $P$ a complete intersection of codimension $3$.

 To prove this statement, we may assume there are no socle elements in degree $1$, in view of \ref{reduction-prelim}.
 If $\dim_{\kk}R_1=3$, then the existence of a Golod homomorphism $P\to R$ from a complete intersection follows from \cite[Proposition 6.1]{AKM}; one can also see that $\codim(P)\le 3$.
 Assume now $\dim_{\kk}R_1\ne 3$.
-The statement is proved then by Theorem \ref{artinian-case} when $R$ is Artinian and by Theorem \ref{dim2-thm} when $\dim_{\kk}R_2=2$.
-Assume thus $R$ is not Artinian and $\dim_{\kk}R_2=3$.
+The statement is proved then by Theorem \ref{artinian-case} when $R$ is artinian and by Theorem \ref{dim2-thm} when $\dim_{\kk}R_2\le 2$.
+Assume thus $R$ is not artinian and $\dim_{\kk}R_2=3$.
 If $\dim_{\kk}R_1<3$, then $R$ is a polynomial ring, hence it is a Golod ring.
 If $\dim_{\kk}R_1>3$, then the statement is proved by Theorem \ref{last}.